A Reformulation of Aumann-Shapley Random Order Values of Non-Atomic Games Using Invariant Measures

 \blacksquare

-Let \Phi _{\Gamma } be an operator that associates to each game V its expected marginal contribution set function defined by
+Let ΦΓ\Phi _{\Gamma } be an operator that associates to each game VV its expected marginal contribution set function defined by

 The second equality follows from the change of variable formula for Lebesgue integrals and the facts in the previous paragraph.
 Define the space of games:

-Denote by NBV the set of normalized set functions from BV.
-It is easily seen that NBV is a linear space.
+Denote by NBVNBV the set of normalized set functions from BV.
+It is easily seen that NBVNBV is a linear space.

 Proposition 2